gazbert/bxbot-ui/README.md

 The application config is in JSON format and lives in the [`in-memory-data.service.ts`](/src/app/model/in-memory-data.service.ts) file.

-To communicate with the bots for real, the app will need configuring to use [BX-bot UI Server](https://github.com/gazbert/bxbot-ui-server) - currently work in progress.
+To communicate with the bots for real, the app will need configuring to use [BX-bot UI Server](https://github.com/gazbert/bxbot-ui-server) - currently work in progress...

 ## Coming Soon
 * Integration with [BX-bot UI Server](https://github.com/gazbert/bxbot-ui-server).